ACP in the Research-Verification Loop

 Protocol Design: The Subprocess Model

 Containerisability without container coupling.
 An ACP agent server is any executable that reads JSON-RPC on stdin and writes JSON-RPC to stdout.
 This is the simplest possible process contract.
 The agent can run as a bare process, inside a Docker container, or as a systemd service — the host makes no distinction.
-For Nexus, this means agent isolation can start simple (subprocess per agent) and scale to container-level isolation when needed, with no change to the ACP communication layer.
+For neXus, agent isolation can start simple (subprocess per agent) and scale to container-level isolation when needed, with no change to the ACP communication layer.

-Relationship to Existing Nexus Components
+Relationship to Existing neXus Components

-ACP does not replace any existing Nexus component.
+ACP does not replace any existing neXus component.
 It sits as a thin communication layer between the agent runtime and the LLM provider:

 Component Role ACP Relation